heyvaldemar/heyValdemar/README.md

 🐳 [How Ataccama Accelerated Its AI Journey with Docker](https://www.docker.com/resources/ataccama/) – A behind-the-scenes perspective on how Docker fueled Ataccama’s AI initiatives, boosting developer satisfaction and driving rapid innovation.

 🐳 [How a Beauty Giant Achieved 25% Cost Savings with Container-First Development](https://www.docker.com/resources/beauty-giant/) – A revealing case study on how a major beauty brand leveraged Docker to optimize workflows, significantly cut costs, and improve operational efficiency.

+## My Featured Contributions on the Official Cypress Blog

+Explore some of my key contributions to Cypress’s knowledge base and resources:

+🧪 [Cypress Test Replay in 2025: The Ultimate Guide to Time-Travel Debugging](https://dev.to/cypress/cypress-test-replay-in-2025-the-ultimate-guide-to-time-travel-debugging-5485) – Discover how Cypress Test Replay turns every CI run into an interactive debugging session with DOM snapshots, network logs, and console output—perfect for tackling complex modern UIs.

+🧪 [Docker + Cypress in 2025: How I’ve Perfected My E2E Testing Setup](https://dev.to/cypress/docker-cypress-in-2025-how-ive-perfected-my-e2e-testing-setup-4f7j) – A deep dive into optimizing Cypress testing within Docker containers, ensuring stability, parallelization, and security for modern CI/CD pipelines.

 ## My 2D Portfolio